-- 12.1 Parents/carers are within their rights to make requests for home educate their children however, it is the ethos of the Matrix Academy Trust that children are best placed to learn in school and therefore requests for flexi-schooling arrangements will not be granted and home education discouraged. - 12.2 Any such requests should be placed in writing to the Headteacher. - 12.3 The school with liaise with the Elective Home Education team within the local authority prior to removing any pupil from the school roll
+- 12.1 Parents/carers are within their rights to make requests to home educate their child however, it is the ethos of the Matrix Academy Trust that children are best placed to learn in school and therefore requests for flexi-schooling arrangements will not be granted and home education discouraged. - 12.2 Any such requests should be placed in writing to the Headteacher. - 12.3 The school will liaise with the Elective Home Education team within the local authority (Children Services or the local authority SEND team if required) however, pupils will be removed from the school roll as per date of the parental letter of request.

-13 Other documents and legislation which relate to this policy include:
+13. Other documents and legislation which relate to this policy include:

-- Working Together to Improve School Attendance Department for Education 2022 - Equality Act 2010 - UN Convention on Rights of The Child 1992 - Education Act 1996 - Keeping Children Safe in Education Department for Education 2022 - Children Missing in Education Department for Education 2016 - Ensuring a good education for children who cannot attend school because of health needs - Department for Education 2013 - Education (Pupil Registration) (England) Regulations 2006 - Education (Pupil Registration) (England)(Amendment) Regulations 2013 - Education (Pupil Registration) (England) (Amendment) 2012 & 2013 - Education (School Attendance Targets) (England) Regulations 2007 - Education (School Attendance Targets) (England) (Amendment) Regulations 2010 - Safeguarding Policy - Behaviour Policy - Rewards and Sanctions Policy - Well-Being Policy - Special Needs/Inclusion Policy/Core Offer - Supporting Pupils with Medical/Additional Health Needs Policy - Pupil Premium Strategy - Complaints Policy
+- Working Together to Improve School Attendance Department for Education 2024 - Equality Act 2010 - UN Convention on Rights of The Child 1992 - Education Act 1996 - Keeping Children Safe in Education Department for Education 2024 - Children Missing in Education Department for Education 2016 - Ensuring a good education for children who cannot attend school because of health needs - Department for Education 2013 - Education (Pupil Registration) (England) Regulations 2006 - Education (Pupil Registration) (England)(Amendment) Regulations 2013 - Education (Pupil Registration) (England) (Amendment) 2012 & 2013 - Education (School Attendance Targets) (England) Regulations 2007 - Education (School Attendance Targets) (England) (Amendment) Regulations 2010 - Education for Children with health needs who cannot attend school 2023 - Safeguarding Policy - Behaviour Policy - Special Needs/Inclusion Policy/Core Offer - Supporting pupils at school with medical conditions 2015 - Pupil Premium Strategy - Complaints Policy